Bakery Processing Equipment Market Size and Share

 Recent Industry Developments

-• January 2025: Puratos and AMF Bakery Systems launched a pilot bakery plant in Pennsauken, New Jersey.
-The facility was designed to support innovation and product development in industrial baking.
-It served as a collaborative space to test advanced bakery processing technologies.
+• January 2025: In Pennsauken, New Jersey, Puratos and AMF Bakery Systems unveiled a pilot bakery plant.
+This facility aims to drive innovation and product development in the realm of industrial baking, doubling as a collaborative hub for testing cutting-edge bakery processing technologies.

 Table of Contents for Bakery Processing Equipment Industry Report